MikhailChernov01/mountain-disasters/README.md

 itself (using [nodemon][]).

 ## History
-Еhe Mountain-disasters app was made as a training project in July 2020
+The Mountain-disasters app was made as a training project in July 2020